warrior-jam/warrior-jam.github.io/index.md

 others with similar tastes and compatible musical abilities.
 Thus, they cannot experience the fun of informal jam sessions which could progress into performing musical groups.

-WarriorJam was initially created to satisfy a requirement in ICS 314: Software Engineering I in Fall 2019.
 WarriorJam is a web application that will help UH students (and staff) have their musical talents, and interests be discovered by other people with similar interests.
 The app will give you the opportunity to share your music content (YouTube, SoundCloud, etc.) By using our website, you can find and meet different people who have the same goals as you do.
 Who knows?
-You could be the next member of a band like Coldplay, Pink Floyd, Queen, and many more
+You could be the next member of a band like Coldplay, Pink Floyd, Queen, and many more.

 # Goals of the Project
 - Gain experience by working on a web application team